What Is FTP Over SSH and Should I Use It?

 Once you are connected to a remote server via SSH, you can run command-line applications on the remote computer.
 In addition, SSH enables the secure transfer of files across the web.

-SSH is considered an advanced feature and as such it is found only on our most premier hosting plans.
-You can use SSH functionality only on our top paid shared hosting plans, on our Semi-Dedicated server packages, and our Virtual Private Server instances.
+SSH is considered an advanced feature and as such, it is found only on our premier hosting plans.
+You can use SSH functionality only on our top paid shared hosting plans, on our Semi-Dedicated server packages, and on our Virtual Private Server instances.

 To learn more about SSH and its capabilities, you can check our detailed guide to SSH.